Book Club: Grit, by Angela Duckworth

 Clear goals are vital to developing grit.
 You can use these four steps to prioritize and align your goals:

-1. List down up to 25 of your goals
+- List up to 25 of your goals

-2. Choose just 5 that are your top priority
+- Choose five that are your top priority

-4. Think about how your top 5 goals are related.
+- Think about how your top five goals are related.
 Be loyal to your top-level goals and make sure any short terms goals you create are in service of one of your top

 Developing grit from the inside out